AhmedSheded/Eyego_task/README.md

 - Ensure all dependencies are installed.
 - Run the script and follow the on-screen instructions to select and track an object.

-## Contributing
-If you have suggestions or improvements, feel free to open a pull request.

-## License
-This project is open-source and available under the MIT License.

----
-For any inquiries, contact: t.senosy@eyego.ai